-Age: 4

-- The B4 School Check is a nationwide programme offering a free health and development check for four year olds. - The B4 School Check aims to identify and address any health, behavioural, social, or developmental concerns which could affect a child's ability to get the most benefit from school, such as a hearing problem or communication difficulty. - Some DHBs use a predominantly primary health care-based service delivery model, while others use a more public health or Well Child nursing-based approach.
-Regardless of the model of delivery, it is important that there is good engagement and collaboration between providers at all levels/
+- Age: 4 Reference: www.health.govt.nz - The B4 School Check is a nationwide programme offering a free health and development check for four year olds. - The B4 School Check aims to identify and address any health, behavioural, social, or developmental concerns which could affect a child's ability to get the most benefit from school, such as a hearing problem or communication difficulty. - Some DHBs use a predominantly primary health care-based service delivery model, while others use a more public health or Well Child nursing-based approach.
+Regardless of the model of delivery, it is important that there is good engagement and collaboration between providers at all levels.